EduardoPacheco12/EduardoPacheco12/README.md

 # Hello, World 🌎

 Hi, my name is Eduardo and this is my github!
-I'm 21 years old and i'm on my way to becoming a Full Stack dev.
-Currently learning more about JavaScript, HTML & CSS and in the future i'm very motivated to learn more about Python
+I'm 21 years old and i'm a Junior Full Stack Dev.
+Currently learning more about FrontEnd(JavaScript,HTML,CSS,ReactJS), BackEnd(NodeJS,ExpressJS,TypeScript) and Databases(MongoDB, PostgreSQL).
+In the future i'm very motivated to learn more about PHP, Nest.JS, Tailwind and others technologies.

 <div align="center">
   <a href="https://github.com/EduardoPacheco12">